New video released in hopes of catching driver in deadly hit-and-run - News Break

 New video released in hopes of catching driver in deadly hit-and-run

-New surveillance video gives us an up-close look, into an unsolved murder in Highland Park.
+New surveillance video obtained exclusively by 7 Action News gives us an up-close look, into an unsolved murder in Highland Park.
 A man died after a street racing hit and run, and during a police pursuit.

 “He was my brother and we all loved him.
 He was friendly, liked to be around children and travel.” says sister Dionne Grimmett, following the loss of 42-year-old Anthony Grimmett Jr.